ricomasgu/emil-challenge/README.md

  - Downloads the mongo image from docker.
 The official image of mongoDB database.
 The port 28000 is opened in case you want to access it.
  - Downloads the mongo-express image.
 The official image of mongo-express.
 This application connects to the mongo database and helps you to see and modify the content.
 You can access it at http://localhost:9000.
  - Builds the api-gateway image.
 This application manages the user authentication and send the information about coordinates to grpc-microservice using GRPC as a Transport.
  - Builds the grpc-microservice, a microservice that receives coordinates and save them in the mongoDB.
+ - Under the hood docker creates a new network and all the containers are able to know each other by the name.

 ### Prerequisites